Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

     app/views/home/_show.*

-Create your landing page as described in [[Customize-your-splash-page]].
+Create your landing page as described in [[Customize your splash page]].
 Add it to your branch:

     git add app/views/home/
     git commit -m "custom landing page"